AmjadAlbaaj/iqra/iqra/DOCS_EN.md

 Security note: system calls go through a `SystemExecutor` abstraction for testability and safety.
 Do not enable shell fallback in untrusted environments.
 Use the env var `IQRA_ALLOW_SHELL_FALLBACK=1` only when you understand the risks.

+Language notes

+- Arabic punctuation support: Arabic comma `،` is accepted as an item/statement separator and Arabic semicolon `؛` as a statement terminator.
+- `len`/`length`/`طول` returns length for strings, lists, and maps.